dhanesh-airaai/waha_plus/docs/site/content/en/docs/how-to/plus-version/index.md

 1. **Secret password** for Docker Hub to download Plus image: `devlikeapro/whatsapp-http-api-plus`.
 2. **All updates for one month** for the Plus image.
 3. **NO LICENSE CHECKS** on installed instances!
 4. **NO LICENSE EXPIRATION** on installed instances!
-We repeated it twice just to make sure that you've got it 😊
+We repeated it twice to make sure that you've got it 😊

 {{< alert icon="👉" text="We don't mind if you stay subscribed with us after one month :)" />}}

-### Get Plus on Boosty
+### Boosty
 We use Boosty to get donations (Patreon analogue) - [https://boosty.to/wa-http-api](https://boosty.to/wa-http-api).

 Go ahead and get your monthly password to get no license expiration WhatsApp HTTP API - either subscribe or use one time donation!